-Convertible note payable in the amount of \$80,000 to Brown Door, Inc., dated March 11, 2004.
+Convertible note payable in the amount of \$80,000 to Brown Door, Inc., a related party, dated March 11, 2004.
 The note bears interest at the rate of 8% per annum, has no provisions for a default or past due rate and was due in full on March 11, 2006.
 The note is convertible into common stock of the Company at a conversion of \$0.005 per share.
 A beneficial conversion feature in the amount of \$80,000 was recorded as a discount to the note, and was amortized to interest expense during the twelve months ended December 31, 2004, 2005, and 2006.
 Accrued interest is convertible by the holder into common stock of the Company at maturity of the note at a price of \$0.005 per share.
-Interest in the amount of \$6,420 and \$6,403 was accrued on this note during the twelve months ended December 31, 2008, and 2007, respectively.
-This note is in default at December 31, 2008 and 2007.
+Interest in the amount of \$6,403 and \$6,420 was accrued on this note during the twelve months ended December 31, 2009 and 2008, respectively.
+This note is past due at December 31, 2009 and 2008.

 Convertible note payable in the amount of \$50,000 to Whalehaven Capital Fund, Ltd. ("Whalehaven Capital") dated February 25, 2005.
 We did not meet certain of our obligations under the loan documents relating to this issuance.
 These lapses include not reserving the requisites numbers of treasury shares, selling subsequent securities without offering a right of first refusal, not complying with reporting obligations, not having our common shares quoted on the OTC:BB and not timely registering certain securities.
 This note is in technical default as of May 16, 2005.
 The note originally carried interest at the rate of 8% per annum, and was due in full on February 24, 2007.
 Upon default, the note's interest rate increased to 15% per annum, and the note became due immediately.
 The note is convertible into common stock of the Company at a conversion of \$0.005 per share.
 A beneficial conversion feature in the amount of \$50,000 was recorded as a discount to the note, and was amortized to interest expense when the note entered default status in May, 2005.
 Accrued interest is convertible into common stock of the Company at a price of \$0.005 per share.
-Interest in the amount of \$6,019 and \$6,002 was accrued on this note during the twelve months ended December 31, 2008 and 2007, respectively.
+Interest in the amount of \$3,892 and \$6,019 was accrued on this note during the twelve months ended December 31, 2009 and 2008, respectively.
 During the twelve months ended December 31, 2006, \$10,000 of principal and \$589 of accrued interest was converted into common stock.
-This note is in default at December 31, 2008 and 2007.
+In April 2009, the noteholder agreed to waive the default interest rate of 15%, and the note resumed accruing interest at the rate of 8% per annum.
+During the year ended December 31, 2009, the noteholder agreed to extend the maturity date until February 15, 2010.